 Medical Conditions

-Some medical conditions, like sleep apnea, restless legs syndrome, or chronic pain, can make it tough to get a good night's rest.
+If you're wondering, Am I an insomniac?, conditions like sleep apnea, restless legs syndrome, or chronic pain might be contributing to your sleepless nights.
 For instance, it's a common misconception that sleep apnea only causes sleep disturbances, but our post on CPAP and Insomnia can help clear up any confusion.
 If you suspect a health issue might be at play, chat with your doctor to explore possible treatments.

 Caffeine and Alcohol